Vishnutejakankanala/Azure-projects/README.md

-# Json Templates are using azure resources
+# Json Templates are used to create azure resources